MichelNivard/MCMSEM/README.md

 result <- MCMSEM(data, bootstrap_iter=100)
 ```

-To enhance performance a faster two-step bootstrap is performed by default, this can be changed if needed.
+As a default a faster, but less precise, two-step bootstrap is performed this behaviour can be changed if needed.
 ```
 result <- MCMSEM(data, bootstrap_type='one-step')
 ```